 Checks are one of the most important financial and payment instruments in today's world.
-Checks serve as an alternative to cash and are very handy in case of large financial transactions.
-They also serve as a very valid physical and documentary evidence in any kind of dispute in a transaction or against a counterpart.
+Checks serve as an alternative to cash and are handy in case of large financial transactions.
+They serve as a valid physical and documentary evidence in any dispute in a transaction or against a counterpart.

 Check and its Types

 There are various types of checks.
 The main types of checks are regular or personal check, certified bank check and cashier's check.
 Each of these has its own pros and cons.

 If we compare regular check on one hand and certified bank check and cashier's check on the other; the former is much less secure and credible.
 Both of the certified bank check and cashier's check are safe and offer a feeling of security to the recipient.

 Some other types of checks are bearer check, travelers check, etc.